 Campus Involvement OpportunitiesSee also:

-Student Senate serves as the voice for all the students at Utica College by listening to the students’ issues and concerns.
-It is made up of two sections, the executive board members and the student senators.
-Student Senate meets every other Wednesday to discuss topics ranging from funding proposals to organization recognition.
+The Student Government Association serves as the voice for all the students at Utica College by listening to the students’ issues and concerns.
+It is made up of two sectors, the Student Senate and the House of Organizations.
+Student Government Association sectors meet every other Wednesday to discuss topics ranging from funding proposals to organization recognition.

 Inter Greek Council (IGC)